squid-cache/squid-cache.github.io/FrontPage.rst

  * PerformanceAnalisys: "Help!
 My users complain that the proxy is slow!"
  * BestOsForSquid: an all-time FAQ: "What is the best OS for Squid?"
  * SquidFaq: the Wikified and updated squid FAQ
+ * Release milestones are detailed in our RoadMap
  * ["Squid-3.0"], or "So what is this Squid 3.0 thing and why is it taking so long?"
  * We're looking for a new SquidLogo
 = Developers corner =